 List of the 18 best Hill Stations in Uttarakhand

 Nainital Hill Station

-When Popular Hill-stations of India is the topic of discussion, the name of Nainital surely pops about.
-Such is the charm of this city.
-Nainital, with its pear-shaped lake, is located on the foothills of Himalayas offering spectacular view of green valley around.
-The reason behind the christening of Nainital is associated with 64 shakti peeths where various body parts of Goddess Sati fell.
+When popular hill stations of India are discussed, Nainital pops up in one's mind.
+With its pear-shaped lake, Nainital is located on the Himalayas' foothills and offers a spectacular view of the green valley.
+The reason behind the christening of Nainital is associated with 64 shakti peethas where various body parts of Goddess Sati fell.
 Here, according to legends, is where the eyes (nain) of Goddess Sati.